 - Modify ‘flume.conf’ File

 A Flume agent is a JVM process which has 3 components –Flume Source, Flume Channel and Flume Sink– through which events propagate after initiated at an external source.

-- Flume has a flexible design based upon streaming data flows.
+Flume has a flexible design based upon streaming data flows.
 It is fault tolerant and robust with multiple failovers and recovery mechanisms.
-Flume has different levels of reliability to offer which includes 'best-effort delivery' and an 'end-to-end delivery'.
-Best-effort delivery does not tolerate any Flume node failure whereas 'end-to-end delivery' mode guarantees delivery even in the event of multiple node failures.
+Flume Big data has different levels of reliability to offer which includes ‘best-effort delivery’ and an ‘end-to-end delivery’.
+Best-effort delivery does not tolerate any Flume node failure whereas ‘end-to-end delivery’ mode guarantees delivery even in the event of multiple node failures.

-- Possible Flume sinks include HDFS and HBase.
-Flume can also be used to transport event data including but not limited to network traffic data, data generated by social media websites and email messages.
+Possible Flume sinks include HDFS and HBase.
+Flume Hadoop can also be used to transport event data including but not limited to network traffic data, data generated by social media websites and email messages.